Overview

 To handle datasets larger than RAM (e.g., Wikipedia/CommonCrawl), I built a custom IterableDataset that performs a true single-pass read.

-- Efficient Windowing: Instead of naive slicing (which re-reads tokens), it uses a
+- Efficient Windowing: It uses a

 collections.dequebuffer to slide over the token stream, generating training pairs only when a new token enters the center context. - Zipfian Subsampling: Implemented a probabilistic rejection sampling layer that downsamples frequent words (like “the” or “of”) on-the-fly, strictly adhering to the original Mikolov et al. paper’s distribution.